What orders can the tribunal make

 • when the mental health facility is uncertain of a voluntary patient’s capacity to give consent to treatment with ECT.
 If the Authorised Medical Officer is unsure whether or not a voluntary patient is capable of giving informed consent, the Authorised Medical Officer may apply to the Tribunal for an ECT Consent Inquiry to determine that issue.
 If the Tribunal decides that the person can consent and the person has given consent in writing, then the hospital may administer ECT treatment.
 If the Tribunal decides that the person lacks capacity, or if the person has capacity but refuses treatment, then the hospital may not administer ECT while the person is a voluntary patient.

-• when the mental health facility proposes ECT for an involuntary patient (for this purpose, this includes patients on an involuntary patient order, detained patients (or assessable persons) who have not been brought before the Tribunal for a mental health inquiry, patients on an adjournment from a mental health inquiry and forensic patients).
+• when the mental health facility proposes ECT for an involuntary patient (for this purpose, this includes patients on an involuntary patient order, detained patients (or assessable persons) who have not been brought before the Tribunal for a mental health inquiry, patients on an adjournment from a mental health inquiry and forensic patients) or a person under the age of 16 years.
 If a mental health facility intends to administer ECT to any of these involuntary patients, the Authorised Medical Officer must first apply to the Mental Health Review Tribunal for an ECT Administration Inquiry.

 - Surgery and Special Medical Treatment - The Tribunal can also decide whether involuntary patients can have surgery or special medical treatment.